-The Illinois Department of of Transportation Office Project Intermodal (IDOT-Implementation OIPI)3 oversees the HSTP for the State of Illinois.
+The Illinois Department of Transportation Office of Project Intermodal (IDOT-Implementation OIPI)3 oversees the HSTP for the State of Illinois.
 In 2006, IDOT defined 11 regional areas and contracted with Regional and Metropolitan Planning Organizations in each region to carry out the HSTP.
 The Tri-County Regional Planning